 Magic Tree House author Mary Pope Osborne on the books' 25th anniversary

-EW spoke to Mary Pope Osborne about those titles, taking book suggestions from young fans, the upcoming Magic Tree House movie, and more.
+EW spoke to Mary Pope Osborne in 2017 about those titles, taking book suggestions from young fans, the then-upcoming Magic Tree House movie, and more.

 ENTERTAINMENT WEEKLY: How does it feel to be celebrating the 25th anniversary of the books?

 It doesn't feel real.
 In some ways, I feel like I just started writing them.
 It's still an adventure and a challenge and I'm still having fun.
 So I guess as long as I keep having fun I'll keep writing them.